Henry Clay Frick: Homestead strike

-Frick and Carnegie's partnership was strained over actions taken in response to the Homestead Steel Strike, an 1892 labor strike at the Homestead Works of the Carnegie Steel Company, called by the Amalgamated Association of Iron and Steel Workers.
+Frick and Carnegie's partnership was strained over actions taken in response to the Homestead Steel Strike, an 1892 labor strike (technically a lockout) at the Homestead Works of the Carnegie Steel Company, by the Amalgamated Association of Iron and Steel Workers.
 At Homestead, striking workers, some of whom were armed, had locked the company staff out of the factory and surrounded it with pickets.
 Frick was known for his anti-union policy and as negotiations were still taking place, he ordered the construction of a solid board fence topped with barbed wire around mill property.
-The workers dubbed the newly fortified mill "Fort Frick."
-With the mill ringed by striking workers, Pinkerton agents planned to access the plant grounds from the river.
+The workers dubbed the newly fortified mill "Fort Frick".
+With the mill ringed by striking workers, Pinkerton agents planned to access the plant's grounds from the river.
 Three hundred Pinkerton detectives assembled on the Davis Island Dam on the Ohio River about five miles (8 km) below Pittsburgh at 10:30 p.m. on the night of July 5, 1892.
-They were given Winchester rifles, placed on two specially-equipped barges and towed upriver with the object of removing the workers by force.
-Upon their landing, a large mêlée between workers and Pinkerton detectives ensued.
+They were given Winchester rifles, placed on two specially-equipped barges and towed upriver with the object of occupying the plant, to enable non-union workers to access the plant at a later date.

+When the Pinkertons attempted to land, they were confronted by armed workers and their supporters.
+A large mêlée between workers and Pinkerton detectives ensued.
 Ten men were killed, nine of them workers, and there were seventy injuries.
-The Pinkerton agents were thrown back, and the riot was ultimately quelled only by the intervention of 8,000 armed state militia under the command of Major General George R. Snowden.
-During the confrontation Frick issued an ultimatum to Homestead workers, which restated his refusal to speak with union representatives and threatened to have striking workers evicted from their homes.
+The Pinkerton agents were thrown back, and ultimately they surrendered and left town.

+At Frick's request, the governor sent a force of 8,000 armed state militia under the command of Major General George R. Snowden, who took control of the plant from the workers.
+Frick issued an ultimatum to Homestead workers, which restated his refusal to speak with union representatives and threatened to have striking workers evicted from their homes.

 Among working-class Americans, Frick's actions against the strikers were condemned as excessive, and he soon became a target of even more union organizers.
 Because of this strike, people like Alan Petrucelli had thought that he is depicted as the "rich man" in Maxo Vanka's murals in St. Nicholas Croatian Church, but the Society to Preserve the Millvale Murals of Maxo Vanka (which works to preserve the artwork) says it depicts Andrew Mellon.